jweisman11/lastweektonight/README.md

 * Identify corresponding videos from LWT's YouTube channel (only focusing on "Main Segments")
 * Collect URL and video info from each identified YouTube video
 * Merge the Wikipedia and YouTube data
+* Download the audio from the corresponding YouTube videos as mp3s (youtube-dl)^
 * Convert the YouTube video to text using AWS's Transcribe
 * Identify cuss words used in LWT epsidoes
 * Test correlation between cuss words

+^ Got throttled after downloading 69 videos...

 ### Cloud Dependencies
 * Using GCP's YouTube API which requires creating key